RAJAT0444/DREAM-Website/README.md

-# This is simple portfolio website to show the your work and experiencr.
+# This is simple portfolio website to show the your work and experience.
 <br>
 website link :- https://meek-paletas-70c7fc.netlify.app
 <br>